 Polymerization

-LiquiSonic® Measuring systems in polymerization
+LiquiSonic® Measurement systems in polymerization

 LiquiSonic® is an inline analysis system that measures the concentration in polymerization directly in the process without delay.
-The device is based on the high-precision measurement of the absolute sound velocity and process temperature, allowing the tracking of processes and complex reactions.
+The device is based on the high-precision measurement of absolute sound velocity and process temperature, allowing the tracking of processes and complex reactions.

 The LiquiSonic® system can thus be used both in high-precision concentration determination and in phase detection and process monitoring (crystallization).
-An internal limit monitoring signals exceedances and shortfalls and sends real-time information to the process control system.
+An internal limit value monitoring signals exceedances and shortfalls and sends real-time information to the process control system.

-Rapid and accurate monitoring of polymerization, the degree of polymerization, and the concentration of monomers and macromolecules is thus possible.
-This monitoring ensures that during the entire polymerization from caprolactam to PA6, the optimal product quality is achieved.
+A quick and accurate monitoring of polymerization, polymerization degree, and the concentration of monomers and macromolecules is thus possible.
+This monitoring ensures that during the entire polymerization of caprolactam to PA6, optimal product quality is achieved.

 Precise knowledge of the course of polymerization and the ratio of monomers to macromolecules is particularly important to minimize product losses and maximize process efficiency.
-By accurately determining the concentration of monomers and macromolecules throughout the process, the user can ensure that the final product meets the desired specifications.
+By precisely determining the concentration of monomers and macromolecules throughout the process, the user can ensure that the final product meets the desired specifications.

 LiquiSonic® ensures a highly precise analysis of caprolactam concentration with permanent data recording.
-The measuring system is also successfully used for rapid phase separation between caprolactam and ammonium sulfate.
+The measuring system is also successfully used for the rapid phase separation between caprolactam and ammonium sulfate.

-Sensor design of LiquiSonic®
+Sensor construction of LiquiSonic®

 The LiquiSonic® Controller 30 can be connected to up to 4 sensors.
 This makes it possible to monitor multiple measuring points simultaneously.